Specialist property solicitors, representing clients throughout England and Wales

 Strictly, no; there is no obligation for you to take legal advice when buying any property, including a piece of a neighbour’s garden land.
 Sometimes, if the piece of land is particularly small or trivial, your neighbour may agree to the boundary simply being moved.
 You may be able to do this by way of an informal boundary agreement.

 In the majority of cases, however, the process of buying a piece of garden land from a neighbour is no different from purchasing other types of property.
-It is simply conveyancing – the legal transfer of property from one owner to another.
+It is still conveyancing – the legal transfer of property from one owner to another.
 Simply put, it ensures that when you buy a property, you are getting exactly what you’ve paid for.
 Many people use a solicitor to help them buy garden land from a neighbour in the same way they would when buying a house, for example.
 That ensures you are getting exactly what you’ve paid for.

 Some of the tasks your conveyancing solicitor will undertake on your behalf when you are buying a piece of a neighbour’s garden land include –